 The Human Resources and Compensation Committee (the "HRCC") is comprised entirely of independent Board members.
 This approach ensures that no conflict of interest exists between Committee members accountable for making executive compensation decisions and the executive management itself.
 Each HRCC committee member brings human resources and executive compensation oversight, as well as financial knowledge and industry experience.
-The members of the HRCC, as of the fiscal year end, December 31, 2023, were:
+The members of the HRCC, as of the fiscal year end, December 31, 2024, were:

-Name of Committee Member Role on Committee Direct Executive Compensation Experience Thomas P. Stan Chair Direct experience managing compensation and human resources matters as Chair and CEO of Total Energy Services Ltd., President & CEO of Sound Energy Trust and Corval Energy Ltd, over previous 20 plus years.
-Bryan D. Pinney Member Has served on the Corporation's Human Resources & Compensation Committee since 2015.
+Name of Committee Member Role on Committee Direct Executive Compensation Experience Thomas Stan Chair Direct experience managing compensation and human resources matters as Chair and CEO of Total Energy Services Ltd., President & CEO of Sound Energy Trust and Corval Energy Ltd, over previous 20 plus years.
+Vanessa Guthrie, AO Member Over 30 years of direct and indirect experience in human resources management, compensation analysis and the development of comprehensive compensation and human resource management programs for senior executives including as CEO of Toro Energy Ltd. Currently Chair of the People & Culture Committee of ASX listed Santos Limited; Nominations, Remuneration and Community committee for Lynas Rare Earths Limited; People & Culture Committee at Orica Limited and the People & Culture Committee of Cricket Australia.
+Past Chair of People & Remuneration committee of ASX listed company AdBri Limited and past member of the Compensation and Governance Committee for NYSE listed Tronox Limited.
+Bryan Pinney Member Has served on the Corporation's Human Resources & Compensation Committee since 2015.
 Direct experience overseeing compensation programs as part of his various managing partner roles.
 Past Chair of the Human Resources & Compensation Committee of TransAlta Corporation, member of the Human Resources & Compensation Committee of SNDL, Inc. Involved in oversight of the compensation programs of a private residential construction company.
 Served as Chair of the Board and as Chair of the Human Resources & Compensation Committee at Mount Royal University and responsible for oversight of the CEO's compensation.
-Maryse C. Saint-Laurent Member Over 30 years of direct and indirect experience in human resources management, compensation analysis, pension administration and the development of comprehensive compensation programs for senior executives.
+Maryse Saint-Laurent Member Over 30 years of direct and indirect experience in human resources management, compensation analysis, pension administration and the development of comprehensive compensation programs for senior executives.
 Served on the pension administration committees of large public companies which provided oversight to the management of large investment portfolios.
 Serves, or has served, as Chair of compensation committees of public corporations and a public service entity.